 We provide a broad range of equipment and services to suit everyone from experienced light microscopy specialists, to people who have never touched a microscope before.
-In BALM you will both find the right tools, guidance and friendly support to get the results you need.
-Don't hesitate to get in contact and get professional advice on the design of your ezperiments.
+In BALM you will find the right tools, guidance and friendly support to get the results you need.
+Don't hesitate to get in contact and get professional advice on the design of your experiments.

-If you have comments or questions about BALM, or simply need more information and want to contact us, click on the contact tab below.
+If you have any comments or questions about BALM, or simply need more information and want to contact us, click on the contact tab below.

 A list of the cost per hour of equipment.